cabforum/smime/SBR.md

 #### 4.2.2.1 Certification authority authorization

-Starting on September 15, 2024 prior to issuing a Certificate that includes a Mailbox Address, the CA SHOULD retrieve and process CAA records in accordance with Section 4 of [RFC 9495: Certification Authority Authorization (CAA) Processing for Email Addresses](https://www.rfc-editor.org/rfc/rfc9495.html).
+Starting on September 15, 2024 the CA SHALL state its policy or practice on processing CAA Records for Mailbox Addresses in Section 4.2 of its CP and/or CPS.
+That policy SHALL be consistent with these Requirements and SHALL clearly specify the set of Issuer Domain Names that the CA recognizes in CAA `issuemail` records as permitting it to issue.Starting on September 15, 2024 prior to issuing a Certificate that includes a Mailbox Address, the CA SHOULD retrieve and process CAA records in accordance with Section 4 of [RFC 9495: Certification Authority Authorization (CAA) Processing for Email Addresses](https://www.rfc-editor.org/rfc/rfc9495.html).

 Starting on March 15, 2025 prior to issuing a Certificate that includes a Mailbox Address, the CA SHALL retrieve and process CAA records in accordance with Section 4 of [RFC 9495: Certification Authority Authorization (CAA) Processing for Email Addresses](https://www.rfc-editor.org/rfc/rfc9495.html).